Session Advisory Committee

 Participation on the advisory committee is open to NTEN community members with demonstrated expertise in one of the five category areas.
 With a focus on making our programming as inclusive as possible, we encouraged those with diverse experience and perspectives to apply.

-Below is the initial list of committee members.
+Below is the list of 19NTC committee members.

 Amy Jin Johnson